scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 ### So what is it?

 In their words, "Airflow is a platform created by the community to programmatically author, schedule and monitor workflows".
 Most commonly, it gets used to orchestrate data pipelines.
 It was written in Python but can be used to schedule tasks that are written in other languages.
 It also provides built in "hooks" for connecting to a wide range of third party systems, particularly in the cloud/big data space.
 This allows you to manage and monitor all of your ETL pipelines in a single place.
 The jobs themselves are written in code which means they can be version controlled and tested.
-One thing it doesn't do out of the box is to connect to TM1 but it's pretty easy to extend it with Python which then allows to leverage the power of [TM1py](https://github.com/cubewise-code/tm1py).
+The [Airflow docs](https://gtoonstra.github.io/etl-with-airflow/principles.html) lists the principles they try to follow.
+One thing it doesn't do out of the box is to connect to TM1 but it's easy to extend it with Python which then allows to leverage the power of [TM1py](https://github.com/cubewise-code/tm1py).

 ### Did it work?